Purdue-CS193/homework-0-pranavnightsforrobotics/index.md

-# Pranav Neti
+# Pranav Neti's First CS 193 Homework

-## Header 2
-### Header 3
+- I like the ice breakers

-- I like teddy bears
+- I like the examples and demonstrations on the board
-- Teddy rosevelt is my idol role model and dad

-1. Do you like teddy bears?
-2. freddy faz bear?
-3.

 ## Welcome to GitHub Pages